Modeling the Transition between Localized and Extended Deposition in Flow Networks through Packings of Glass Beads: Methods

 \section{Methods}

-We use a graph-theory or network-based approach \cite{bollobas_graph, barrat_ntwrk_2008} to model the porous network created by the beads as shown in FIG. \ref{fig:graph}(a).
+We use a graph- or network-based approach \cite{bollobas_graph, barrat_ntwrk_2008} to model the porous network created by the beads as shown in FIG. \ref{fig:graph}(a).
 The idea of modeling a porous system as a network has been studied previously \cite{GriffithsI.M2014Acnm, bubb_Redner2011, ZareeiAhmad2021TEoF}.
 For instance, past studies have demonstrated the effectiveness of a network-based approach by highlighting the role of disorder on the flow distribution in porous media \cite{AlimKaren2017LPSC}.
 We use images of two-dimensional (2D) slices of the three-dimensional (3D) packing.
 We then generate the model network based on these images.
 Because of the expected differences between the flow in 2D and 3D, we do not expect to quantitatively recover all aspects of the experiments.
-In such network models, each pore or channel is typically represented by an edge in a network (or graph) representing the whole porous system (see FIG. \ref{fig:graph}.(a)).
-Each edge may be weighted in terms of its conductance or particle capacity and the nodes of the network represent junctions between the edges.
+In such network models, each pore or channel is typically represented by an edge in a network representing the entire porous system (see FIG. \ref{fig:graph}.(a)).
+Each edge may be weighted in terms of its conductance and the nodes of the network represent junctions between the edges.
 Assuming we have an incompressible fluid, the inflow and outflow of particles and fluid must be equal to respect mass conservation.
 In our system of interest, boundary junctions at the inlet and outlet are subject to two pressures held constant for the duration of the experiment.
 To solve for the resulting channel flow rates, as shown in FIG. \ref{fig:graph} (b) and (c), we apply Kirchhoff's circuit laws.
-We assume Hagen-Poiseuille flow within each channel.
-For each channel, we estimate the channel length $l$ and diameter $d$ from the image of the network to calculate the channel conductance $g$, which is defined as the proportionality constant between the volumetric flow rate through a given channel and the pressure difference across the channel as given below:
+For each channel, we estimate the channel length $l$ and diameter $d$ from the image of the network to calculate the channel conductance $g$, which is defined as the proportionality constant between the volumetric flow rate through a given channel and the pressure difference across the channel given by the Hagen-Poiseuille law {\cite{Bruus}}: